 - If your organization has an all-staff distribution list, assign only selected users it.

 - Most administrators set an e-mail retention policy of 3 days, depending on the number of mailboxes in use.
-Make sure your users are aware
+Make sure your users are aware of this.

 Adesh Rampat has 10 years experience with network and IT administration.
 He is a member of the Association Of Internet Professionals, the Institute For Network Professionals, and the International Webmasters Association.
 He has also lectured extensively on a variety of topics.